alexus2033/powershell-html-format/README.md

 });
 ```

 In the above example the 'image-number' type is now available to be used as a `data-tsorter` attribute value.
 It will access the text node that follows an image tag inside a cell.
-An example is available at [http://www.terrill.ca/sorting/table_sort_example.html](http://www.terrill.ca/sorting/table_sort_example.html).
+Examples are available at [jsfiddle](https://jsfiddle.net/und6tfez/2/) or [http://www.terrill.ca/sorting/table_sort_example.html](http://www.terrill.ca/sorting/table_sort_example.html).